About the Course

 Raku ware is a type of Japanese pottery traditionally used in Japanese tea ceremonies, most often in the form of chawan tea bowls.

-In the two Saturday Afternoon sessions you will make 3/4 ceramic pieces by hand on the first session using a hand building technique and on the second session you will decorate the bowls with Raku Glazes and fire them.
+In the two Saturday afternoon sessions you will make up to 3 ceramic pieces by hand on the first session using a hand building technique and on the second session you will decorate the bowls with raku glazes.

 Your pieces will be ready to take home at the end of the second session.